Pedophilia is defined as an ongoing sexual attraction to pre-pubertal children.

 Other factors, such as abnormalities in male sexual hormones or the brain chemical serotonin, have not been proven as factors in the development of paraphilias or pedophilia.
 A history of childhood sexual abuse is also a potential factor in the development of pedophilias but this, too, has not been proven.

-Behavioral learning models suggest that a child who is the victim or observer of inappropriate sexual behaviors learns to imitate and is later reinforced for the behavior.
-These individuals are deprived of normal social sexual contacts and thus seek gratification through less socially acceptable means.
+Behavioral learning models suggest that a child who is the victim or observer of inappropriate sexual behaviors learns to imitate and is later reinforced for these same behaviors.
+These individuals are deprived of normal social and sexual contacts and thus seek gratification through less socially acceptable means.
 Physiological models focus on the relationship between hormones, behavior, and the central nervous system with a particular interest in the role of aggression and male sexual hormones.

 Individuals may become aware of their sexual interest in children around the time of puberty.
 Pedophilia may be a lifelong condition, but pedophilic disorder includes elements that may change over time (distress, psychosocial impairment, tendency to act on urges).

 Medications may be used in conjunction with psychotherapy to treat pedophilic disorder.
 Such medications include antiandrogens to lower sex drive, medroxyprogesterone acetate (Provera) and leuprolide acetate (Lupron).
 Selective serotonin reuptake inhibitors (SSRIs) may be prescribed to treat associated compulsive sexual disorders and/or to gain benefit from libido-lowering sexual side effects.
 Higher doses than are typically administered for depression are usually used.
 These include sertraline (Zoloft), fluoxetine (Prozac), fluvoxamine (Luvox), citalopram (Celexa), and paroxetine (Paxil).